-[Emilia Romagna Villages] Longiano: the Romagna character
+[Emilia Romagna Villages] Longiano: all the character of Romagna

 Estimated reading time: 4 minutes